ScholarshipsApply online »

 Thousand Oaks, CA 91360

-Composition applicants are encouraged to attend one of the Visual and Performing Arts Scholarship Audition Days.
+Composition applicants are encouraged to attend the Performing Arts Scholarship Audition Day.
 All materials must be received by February 7, 2015, to be considered for a music scholarship.

 5. Music Production

 - Submit 3 examples of original music.
 For each example, write a paragraph describing how the music was produced and indicate which software and audio hardware tools were utilized.
 Audio tracks may be submitted in person, as a link to SoundCloud or other music sharing website, or uploaded to YouTube as a video (see guidelines on video auditions).